Top universities pledge to adapt teaching and assessment to incorporate AI use

-All of the Russell Group universities have reviewed their academic conduct policies to reflect the emergence of generative artificial intelligence.
+‘The rapid rise of generative AI will mean we need to continually review and re-evaluate our assessment practices’

-Universities will adapt teaching and assessment for students to incorporate “ethical” use of generative artificial intelligence, leading institutions have said.
+Universities will adapt teaching and assessment for students to incorporatethe “ethical” use of generative artificial intelligence, leading institutions have said.

 The Russell Group, which includes many of the most selective universities in the UK, has published a set of principles to help universities capitalise on the opportunities that artificial intelligence (AI) offers to education.